jboktor/PD_Metagenomic_Analysis/README.md

 Run:__create_phyloseq_obj.R__

-### PERMANOVA
+### Metadata_Explained_Microbial_Variance
-This analysis sources PERMANOVA_Analysis.R which may take a few minutes to complete with permutation = 9,999.
+This analysis sources PERMANOVA_Analysis.R which may take a few minutes to complete with permutations = 9,999.
 To complete in a timely manner you may reduce the number of permuations within the PERMANOVA_Analysis.R script; however, this will slightly alter some numbers downstream.

 Run: __PERMANOVA_Viz.R__